Ouxsoft/LHTML/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY ", and "OPTIONAL" will be used as defined in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
 When used with the normative RFC2119 meanings, they will be all uppercase.
 Occurrences of these words in lowercase comprise normal prose usage, with no normative implications.

 ## Preamble
+HTML5 exist solely to organizes static information for presentation.
+Its design hinders team collaboration, creates a difficult to maintain code base, and difficult to improve.

 HTML5 is inadequate to communicate web design between development teams.
+It says to little with too many words.
+It lacks the ability to extend features to empower developers.
+It is machine centric.

+HTML5 is difficult to maintain.
+A simple update in a CSS framework can result in a massive website rewrite project because HTML5 is full repetition.
+It does not adhere to the DRY (don't repeat yourself) design principle.

-It is difficult to maintain and lacks the ability to extend features to empower developers.
-The standard's purpose seems to exist solely to organizes static information for presentation.
-Because it cannot generate dynamic markup by itself, engineers are forced to adapt a templating language that must be processed by a templating engine.
+HTML5 cannot generate dynamic markup by itself.
+Engineers are forced to adapt a templating language that must be processed by a templating engine.
 This engine searches for its templating syntax and then combines it with the data model.
 Although, the templating language must exist inside the HTML5 document, it remains ignorant of the existing markup.
 Because the templating language is ignorant of the markup, it is not particularly well-suited for making improvements to the markup or to ease in maintenance.

 Why did we decide the assumptions in this paradigm work best?
 The root cause appears to originate from a language, which in many ways HTML5 stems from, call SGML (Standard Generalized Markup Language).
 For in 1986 when this standard was accepted, it was based on two postulates (or assumptions):
 + Declarative: Markup should describe a document's structure and other attributes rather than specify the processing that needs to be performed, because it is less likely to conflict with future developments.